Westover Hills, Texas

 Westover Hills is a town in Tarrant County, Texas, United States.
-The population was 682 at the 2010 census.
+The population was 641 at the 2020 census.

 In 2000, Westover Hills was the wealthiest location in Texas by per capita income and the 12th highest-income place in the United States.
 It has since been surpassed in Texas by both Piney Point Village and Barton Creek.
-It is still the wealthiest suburb of Ft.
-Worth, Texas.
+It is still the wealthiest suburb of Fort Worth.